 My biggest source of income is designing and selling digital templates.
 I like to design birthday party invitations, wedding invitations, and other stationery.
-I sell these templates on Greenvelope and Canva (where the customer can customise my invitation online and email it to guests), and also on Envato Elements and Creative Market (as Photoshop and Illustrator files).
+I sell these templates on Greenvelope and Canva (where the customer can customise my invitation online and email it to guests), and also on Envato Elements, Creative Market, Design Bundles and The Hungry Jpeg (as Photoshop and Illustrator files).

 If you’re wondering how I got to design templates for these companies, I was fortunate enough to be invited by Greenvelope, Canva and Envato Elements to upload my designs to their websites.
 It’s not like a client job – I can upload what and when I want.
 And that’s what I like!
 With Creative Market you have to apply to open a shop with them.
 But all you need is a little information about yourself and a good portfolio of your work so that they can see the type of work you do and determine if it’s a good fit for their website.

 Those are my 4 sources of income.
 I don’t do any freelance work or custom design work for clients.
 I did start my business doing client work but after 3 years I realised that client work wasn’t for me.
 It was incredibly stressful and I just don’t enjoy working on other people’s businesses.

 You might be wondering what business and blog expenses I have…